Key Takeaways

 7. Should I pay for remote workers’ equipment?

 This usually depends on the working relationship.
 If your foreign remote worker is an employee, you should pay for the necessary equipment they need to do their job.
-Depending on the specific role, this could include things like a computer, software licenses, or other tools.
+Depending on the specific job role, this could include a computer, software licenses, or other tools.

 8. Do remote foreign employees have good internet service?